RobertHRUBY/Fitness-Fatigue-Models/README.md

-# The Fitness-Fatigue Model Software Project
+# The Fitness-Fatigue Model Project

 ## Introduction